How Do I use Zoom Meetings with Sakai?

-Zoom Meetings is a tool faculty, students and staff can use for video and audio conferencing, collaboration, chat, and webinars across mobile devices, desktops, telephones, and room systems.
+Zoom Meetings is a tool which faculty, students and staff can use for video and audio conferencing, collaboration, chat, and webinars across mobile devices, desktops, telephones, and room systems.

 What is the benefit of using Zoom Meetings in Sakai?